Lenni Cirino

-Lenni Rae Rowan Cirino (born 25 January 2003) is a Montserratian football player who plays as a left-back for club Gillingham and the Montserrat national team.
+Lenni Rae Rowan Cirino (born 25 January 2003) is a Montserratian football player who plays as a left-back for National League North side Hednesford Town.

 Club career

 Cirino trained in the academy of Blackburn Rovers, but never made an appearance for the senior club, despite receiving call-ups to it in 2021.
 On 18 May 2024, the club announced his release as his contract expired.

 On 20 September 2024, Cirino joined Northern Premier League West Division club Clitheroe.

 In July 2025, Cirino joined League Two club Gillingham on a short-term contract following a successful trial period.
+Cirino scored his first, and only, goal for the team in a 4-1 home victory over Chesterfield, scoring the hosts' third goal of the game.
+The goal was eventually shortlisted for Gillingham's Goal of the Season award.

+He was released by Gillingham at the end of the 2025–26 season.
+Following his departure from the Kent side, on 2 July he signed for National League North newcomers Hednesford Town.

 International career

 Cirino made his debut for the Montserrat national team on 5 June 2024 in a World Cup qualifier against Nicaragua at the Nicaragua National Football Stadium.
 He started the game and played 70 minutes as Nicaragua won 4–1.

 Personal life

 Cirino is the older brother of Fleetwood Town defender Raff Cirino.